 1. Detection rates

 When it comes down to it, the most important factor when choosing antivirus software is how well it can protect your system against both known and unknown threats.
-Given that there are so many vendors that can provide protection rates well above the 95 percent mark (for example, test products in a recent AV-Comparatives analysis scored a median of 99.95 percent!), there really is no excuse to go with a vendor that offers substandard security.
+Given that there are so many vendors that can provide protection rates well above the 95 percent mark, there really is no excuse to go with a vendor that offers substandard security.
 Be wary of any antivirus software that consistently scores poorly on independent tests (more on this later!) and don’t hesitate to cross repeat offenders off your list.

 2. Layered protection